JeroenGar/jagua-rs/jagua-rs/README.md

 ## Documentation

-The codebase is documented throughout using [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html).
+Documentation of this repo is automatically deployed to [GitHub Pages](https://jeroengar.github.io/jagua-rs-docs/jagua_rs/).

-Use `cargo doc --open` to compile and view the documentation in your browser.
+Or alternatively, use `cargo doc --open` to compile locally and view the documentation in your browser.

 ## Testing